YGGDRASIL

 Terminal

-$yggtree wt create feat/new-dashboard --exec 'cursor .'
+$yggtree create feat/new-dashboard --exec 'cursor .'

 Terminal

-$yggtree wt create fix/auth-bug --exec 'code .'
+$yggtree create fix/auth-bug --exec 'code .'

 Terminal

-$yggtree wt create chore/update-deps --exec 'aider'
+$yggtree create chore/update-deps --exec 'aider'

 Task 1